 Exercise and happiness: It is not just a myth

-Exercise boosts certain hormones and chemicals in human mind, like dopamine, that plays a vital role in happiness.
+Exercise boosts certain hormones and chemicals in the human mind, like dopamine, that plays a vital role in happiness.

 One of the best ways to increase our brain’s dopamine count is regular exercise.